kquilliam/juniper-ztp-py/README.md

 For your deployment, use Find & Replace to substitute these with your actual server addresses.
 ## Provided Example Files

-- `juniper_public.py` – A Python script automating device provisioning, Netbox integration, software upgrade, and configuration **with all private info removed**.
+- `juniper.py` – A Python script automating device provisioning, Netbox integration, software upgrade, and configuration **with all private info removed**.
-- `juniper_public.conf` – A Junos configuration file to enable required system settings, authentication, events, and automation hooks (with no secrets or internal IPs).
+- `juniper.conf` – A Junos configuration file to enable required system settings, authentication, events, and automation hooks (with no secrets or internal IPs).

 ## How It Works